8 Lessons from the Lindy Hop

 1. Recognise patterns

-2. Focus on the basics
+2. Focus on the basic steps

-My life has certain rhythms that keep me sane and happy.
-Waking up at dawn, having a quiet coffee before the day starts… the rest of the day can happen any old how, as long as my morning basics have been observed.
+Although the lindy hop looks complex, there’s just one “step, step, triple step” basic move.
+The rest are variations.
+My life too has certain rhythms that keep me sane and happy.
+Waking up at dawn and having a quiet coffee before the day starts is key.
+The rest of the day can happen any old how, as long as my morning basics have been observed.

-3. Keep your form
+3. Keep your form always

 4. Know when to turn